St. Lucie Inlet Preserve State Park

 A NOTE FROM THE MANAGER

-Special notice: Inlet maintenance dredging is currently underway by the U.S. Army Corps of Engineers.
-Heavy equipment may be encountered on the easement corridor and southern beach of St. Lucie Inlet Preserve State Park.
+Special notice: Inlet maintenance dredging is currently under way by the Martin County Coastal Engineering Department.
+Heavy equipment may be encountered on the easement corridor and southern beach of St. Lucie Inlet Preserve State Park through the end of April.

-Come and visit the park soon, while the cool weather lasts, and enjoy “…the Real Florida.”
+Come visit soon, and enjoy “…the Real Florida.”

 Note: Tram service to the beach operates every weekend and state holidays 10:00 a.m. - 4:00 p.m.